Chhrone/anevia-backend/README.md

    ./deploy.sh
    ```

-4. Follow the prompts to configure your environment with your existing database credentials
+4. Follow the prompts to configure your environment with your existing database credentials and Firebase configuration

 ### Accessing the API on EC2